Overv/VulkanTutorial/en/02_Development_environment.md

 [introduction chapter](!en/Introduction) for links to drivers from the major vendors.

+### X Window System and XFree86-VidModeExtension
+It is possible that these libraries are not on the system, if not, you can install them using the following commands:
+* `sudo apt install libxxf86vm-dev` or `dnf install libXxf86vm-devel`: Provides an interface to the XFree86-VidModeExtension.
+* `sudo apt install libxi-dev` or `dnf install libXi-devel`: Provides an X Window System client interface to the XINPUT extension.

 ### GLFW

 As mentioned before, Vulkan by itself is a platform agnostic API and does not